Exports in Korea

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) ticked up marginally from 48.0 in September to 48.4 in October, and thus remained below the 50-threshold that separates contraction from expansion in the manufacturing sector.
+The IHS Markit manufacturing Purchasing Managers’ Index (PMI) ticked up to 46.9 in July from 43.4 in June, inching closer to the 50-threshold that separates an improvement from a deterioration in the manufacturing sector over the previous month.
+July’s reading was driven by a softer contraction in new orders.